 For £349, you get a tablet that's physically nearly identical to the pricier iPad Air – it's a little thicker, but the build quality is just as solid, and doesn't feel like any corners have been cut.

 And one of the new iPad's strengths is that it also doesn't feel cut back when you're using it.
 It's still an extremely fast, slick slate.
+For many it will be the tablet to look out for during the Black Friday sales.

 For most people, it's all the tablet they'll really need – a sharp 10.2-inch screen, a speedy Apple A10 processor and tons of apps are what make all the difference.